-B. Exemption 7(E)

-GSA fares no better on its Exemption 7(E) claim.
+III.
+GSA is Improperly Withholding Material under FOIA Exemption 7(E)

 To satisfy Exemption 7(E), an agency must show three things: (1) the records were "compiled for law enforcement purposes," (2) the records "would disclose techniques and procedures for law enforcement investigations or prosecutions, or would disclose guidelines for law enforcement investigations or prosecutions," and (3) "such disclosure could reasonably be expected to risk circumvention of the law."
-5 U.S.C. § 552(b)(7)(E).
+5 U.S.C. § 552(b)(7)(E); see also Blackwell v.
+FBI, 646 F.3d 37, 42 (D.C.
+Cir.
+2011).
+GSA fails to satisfy the second and third requirements.

 GSA invokes Exemption 7(E) to withhold portions of a June 5, 2018 email "between an Assistant Special Agent within GSA's IG office and the Special Assistant to the GSA Administrator regarding the basis of the IG's request to interview the Administrator."
+Vaughn

-Vaughn Index at 3; see CREW Ex.
-1 at 8 (redacted email).
-GSA claims that the withheld information reflects "a specific GSA IG investigative goal as part of its technique in conducting a law enforcement investigation regarding an ongoing investigation within the GSA IG's office," and "[i]f this information was made publicly available, this would likely cause a current or future subject of an IG investigation to undertake certain actions in order to circumvent the law."
-Id.
+Index at 4; see CREW Ex.
+6 (redacted email).
+GSA claims that the withheld information reflects "a specific GSA IG investigative goal as part of its technique in conducting a law enforcement investigation regarding an ongoing investigation within the GSA's IG's Office."
+Vaughn Index at 4.

-Here again, GSA falls far short of its burden.
-The agency provides no details on the specific "technique" implicated by the withheld material, let alone does it explain how disclosure would reveal any such technique.
-It instead offers only "a near-verbatim recitation of the statutory standard," which is plainly "inadequate."
+GSA's Exemption 7(E) claim is insufficiently justified.
+GSA provides no details on the specific "technique" implicated by the withheld material, let alone does it explain how disclosure would reveal any such technique.
+It instead offers only a "near-verbatim recitation of the statutory standard," which is plainly "inadequate."
 CREW v.
 DOJ, 746 F.3d 1082, 1102 (D.C.
 Cir.
-2014) (agency failed to meet burden where it failed to specify "what procedures are at stake," or "how disclosure . . . could reveal such procedures"); EPIC v.
-Customs & Border Prot., 160 F. Supp.
+2014) (agency failed to meet burden where it failed to specify "what procedures are at stake," or "how disclosure . . . could reveal such procedures"); see also EPIC v.
+CBP, 160 F. Supp.
 3d 354, 359 (D.D.C.
-2016) (same).
-GSA's showing similarly fails to satisfy the foreseeable harm standard codified at 5 U.S.C. § 552(a)(8)(A)(i).
-See supra Part II.A.1.
+2016) (denying summary judgment where agency failed to provide the Court "with sufficient detail regarding the law enforcement techniques or procedures the defendant seeks to protect").
+Similarly, GSA has failed to satisfy FOIA's foreseeable harm standard because it has neither "identif[ied] specific harms to the relevant protected interests that [GSA] can reasonably foresee would actually ensue from disclosure of the withheld materials" nor "connect[ed] the harms in [a] meaningful way to the information withheld."
+CIR, 436 F. Supp.
+3d at 106.